807839919/SLSP/README.md

-# Ag-BiGT
+# Secrets Lie in Smooth Patches: Synthetic Image Detection with Generator-Agnostic Pixel Fluctuations

-An implementation code for paper "Beyond Boxes: Towards SHOI with Interactive Graph Reasoning and Agent-Based Query Learning"
+An implementation code for paper "Secrets Lie in Smooth Patches: Synthetic Image Detection with Generator-Agnostic Pixel Fluctuations"

 ## Table of Contents